 Educators, Students, and Classroom Designers Will Need to Work Together to Find Solutions

-Danish Kurani is an architect specializing in learning environments and a teacher at Harvard University.
-He points to Mazlow’s Hierarchy of Needs to demonstrate how children’s development may be hampered by the current crisis.
-This means that students and their parents will need to feel safe in schools come fall.
-Kurani says that kids and parents will need to work with educators and designers to find a solution that fits the current situation.
-“Let’s let the kids figure out their own learning environment.”
+We can look to Mazlow’s Hierarchy of Needs to demonstrate how children’s development may be hampered by the current crisis.
+Students and their parents will need to feel safe in schools come fall.
+Kids and parents will need to work with educators and designers to find a solution that fits the current situation.
 This means that with distancing, hygiene, and safety considerations in place, each parent and educator will need to assist students in continuing to thrive by helping them get their needs met and following their lead for an optimal learning model.

 The American Federation of Teachers put out a set of guidelines recently on how to safely and securely prepare schools for reopening.
 They echo Kurani’s assessment that the future success of students in the midst of the pandemic will require collaborative planning on the part of the entire community.

 It’s likely that districts and schools will need to help their individual communities of students and parents find solutions that help them keep learning and working.
 For teachers, tools to help organize and stay mobile throughout classrooms may be helpful.
 The Compass Cabinets, for example, can store a variety of learning materials or even tools to maintain hygiene like gloves, disinfectant wipes, and hand sanitizer.

 When hybrid classrooms are in place, hybrid furniture pieces that double as seating and software can open the classroom from school to individual student’s homes.
 Designed under our i3 Environments principles: interactive, integrated, and inspiring, the Cocoon Media Space is an upscale solution combining technology and functionality.
 This means that some students could be distanced in person around an interactive screen in a library, while other students learn at the same table virtually from home.